- Ira A. Jackson, Steering Committee Chair; Vice Provost for Economic Planning

 Michael A. Rex is a professor and former chair of the Department of Biology at UMass Boston.
 His research program centers on ecology and evolution in the deep sea.
 He is co-author of the book Deep-Sea Biodiversity: Pattern and Scale (Harvard University Press) and has published extensively including in Science, Nature, and Proceedings of the National Academy of Sciences.
 He advises the federal government on the potential environmental effects of petroleum exploration, mining, and waste disposal in the deep ocean.
 He serves on the steering committee of The Census of the Diversity of Abyssal Marine Life, a division of the Census of Marine Life, is chair of The Deep-Sea Biodiversity Working Group at the National Science Foundation’s National Center for Ecological Analysis and Synthesis, and is associate editor of the journal, Global Ecology and Biogeography.

-David G. Terkla is a professor in the Economics Department and the Department of Environmental, Earth, and Ocean Sciences.
+David G. Terkla is the dean of the College of Liberal Arts.
 He has written extensively on the New England fishing industry and the importance of nontraditional cost factors to local economic development.
 Professor Terkla has been involved in projects related to environmental management and economic development, including valuation of resource uses in Massachusetts and Cape Cod Bay, and analyses of protection policies for urban waterfronts, potential conflicts between tourism and fishing industries, and transportation planning and development in Massachusetts.
 Terkla has also been a member of the New England Fisheries Management Council Social Science Advisory Panel, the American Lobster Socioeconomic Subcommittee for the Atlantic States Fisheries Commission, and several EEOA technical advisory committees.